noura-github/SpringBootSecurityDemo/README.md

 Run this class as 'Java Application'.

-After successfully creating the database (named 'usersmanagement') with some users and their roles, disable again this main method. you will not need it later.
+After successfully creating the database (named 'usersmanagement') with some users and their roles, disable again this main method.
+You will not need it later.

 Run now the whole project as 'Spring Boot App'.

 Open in a browser the Url 'http://localhost:8080/index' to start the web-app.